M-BIKOZA/MAKBIK25115-PTO2502-A-MAKANAKA_BIKOZA-DJS05/README.md

 ## Project Overview

+🎧 DJS05: Podcast Show Detail Page with Routing & Navigation ✅ What I Built
-In this project, you will build a podcast show detail page as part of a larger podcast browsing app.
-When users select a show from the homepage or listing page, they should be taken to a dedicated page that displays all details about that show.
-The app will support dynamic routing so each show has its own unique URL.
+As part of the DJS05 module, I developed a dynamic podcast show detail page for a React-based podcast browsing application.
+This feature allows users to click on a show from the homepage or listing page and navigate to a dedicated page displaying all relevant details about that show.

-You will implement data fetching based on the show ID in the URL, handle loading and error states gracefully, and ensure a smooth user experience by preserving search filters and pagination when users navigate back to the homepage.
-Additionally, you will build a season navigation system allowing users to expand or switch between seasons to browse episodes efficiently.

-This project will demonstrate your ability to work with dynamic routes, manage state across pages, handle asynchronous data, and create a clean, maintainable React codebase.
+I implemented dynamic routing using React Router, handled asynchronous data fetching based on show IDs, and built a responsive UI that gracefully manages loading, error, and empty states.
+I also ensured that search filters and pagination are preserved when users return to the homepage, creating a seamless browsing experience.

+🧠 Key Features & Highlights
+🔗 Dynamic Routing: Each show has its own unique URL, powered by route parameters.

+📡 Data Fetching: Show details are fetched using the show ID from the URL, with robust handling of loading and error states.

+🧭 Season Navigation: Users can expand/collapse seasons and browse episodes efficiently without excessive scrolling.

+🧾 Episode Display: Each episode includes its number, title, image, and a shortened description for clarity.

+🔍 State Preservation: Filters and search terms persist when navigating back to the homepage.

+📱 Responsive Design: The layout adapts smoothly across mobile, tablet, and desktop devices.

+🧼 Code Quality: All major functions are documented with JSDoc, and the codebase follows consistent formatting and modular structure.
 ![alt text](<Show Page Podcast.png>)

 ---